mautic/mautic-community-handbook/docs/contributing/google_summer_of_code.rst

 - Why This Project? - Consider these questions

   - Which specific project interests you?
 If you are proposing your own project, do it here.
 If you are proposing the project, explain why it benefits the community.
-  - Have you contacted the mentor(s) listed for the project?
+  - Have you contacted the mentors listed for the project?
   - What relevant experience do you have for this project?
   - What do you want to gain from this project?
   - Describe this project in your own words.
 What does it mean to you?
 What do you think the final deliverable is?